 We recognize outstanding writing in all fields and feature writers with a St. Kate's connection.

-Recipient of the 2015 Bonnie Jean Kelly and Joan Kelly Award For Excellence in Undergraduate Scholarly Writing
+Excerpt from Taylor Gentz’s paper, Recipient of the 2019 Bonnie Jean Kelly and Joan Kelly Award for Excellence in Scholarly Writing

-Recipient of the 2015 Bonnie Jean Kelly and Joan Kelly Award For Excellence in Undergraduate Scholarly Writing
+Excerpt from Baomi Phung’s paper, Recipient of the 2019 Bonnie Jean Kelly and Joan Kelly Award for Excellence in Scholarly Writing